Guide to Choosing Electives

 Science Continuation Courses

-- Follow the same criteria as Advanced Science Faculty Electives except that NEUR courses are not permitted.
+- Follow the exact same criteria as Advanced Science Faculty Electives except that NEUR courses are not permitted.

 - Only counts toward Overall CGPA.